Blendify/blender-manual/blender_docs/manual/rigging/armatures/posing/editing.rst

-Note that hidden bones are specific to a mode, i.e. you can hide some bones in *Edit Mode*, they will still be visible in *Pose Mode*, and vice-versa.
+Note that hidden bones are specific to a mode, i.e. you can hide some bones in *Edit Mode*, they will still be visible in *Pose Mode*, and vice versa.
 Hidden bones in *Pose Mode* are also invisible in *Object Mode*.
 And in *Edit Mode*, the bone to hide must be fully selected, not just his root or tip.